fbielejec/fbielejec.github.io/_posts/2018-09-20-parity-import.md

 ---
 **What is a keystore file?**

-An Ethereum keystore file is a file in JOSN format which is an encrypted version wof your unique Ethereum private key.
-Together with a passphrase they form the private key.
-For that exact reason it is safer to access your funds protected with a keystore file and a passphrase, rather than directly with an unencrypted private key.
+An Ethereum keystore file is a file in JSON format which is an encrypted version of your unique Ethereum private key.
+Basically together with a passphrase this file forms the private key.
+For that exact reason it is safer to access your funds with a keystore file and a passphrase, rather than directly with an unencrypted private key.

 ---

 # <a name="prerequisites"> Prerequisites </a>